Next: Infinite Loops, Up: Debugger [Contents][Index]

 debugger.

-The normal value of this variable includes user-error
+The normal value of this variable includes user-error, as well

 as several errors that happen often during editing but rarely result